Capture method — Demersal otter trawl

 Stock detail —

 The haddock stock at Rockall is an entirely separate stock from that on the continental shelf of the British Isles.
 Haddock there have lower growth rates and reach a lower maximum size than other haddock populations in the Atlantic.
-The spawning-stock biomass (SSB) has increased from the lowest observed in 2014 and is estimated to be above MSY Btrigger in 2017.
-Fishing mortality (F) has declined over time and is now below the required level.
+The spawning-stock biomass (SSB) has increased from the lowest observed in 2014 and is now estimated to be above MSY Btrigger.
+Fishing mortality (F) has declined over time and is now below the required level and the stock harvested at a sustainable level.
+The Scottish Fisheries Sustainable Accreditation Group (SFSAG) Rockall haddock was certified as a responsibly managed and sustainable fishery by the Marine Stewardship Council (MSC) in July 2018.

 Haddock is a cold-temperate (boreal) species.
 It is a migratory fish, found in inshore shallow waters in summer and in deep water in winter.
 Smaller than cod, it can attain a length of 70-100 cm and can live for more than 20 years.
 It spawns between February and June, but mostly in March and April.
 In the North Sea, haddock become sexually mature at an age of 3-4 years and a length of 30-40 cm.
 Maturity occurs later and at greater lengths in more northern areas of its range.